stefan22/indiRact/README.md

 ```

-- need to add `bind.this` to methods
+#### why adding bind(this) to methods

- + method functions have this clearly defined
+ + method functions have this clearly defined but
  + if a method is assigned to variable of the same name and later call you would
-   get an error
+   get an error because:
- + this on a function is undefined
+ + you can't pass context from the obj to fn
- + can't pass context from an obj to a func
+ + this on a function will return undefined

  ```
       const obj = {